hutzz/weather-app/README.md

 https://wizardly-hamilton-931724.netlify.app/

-Known issues: may give slightly inaccurate results on Brave browser.
+Known issues: location may be a bit off when using Brave browser - not by much, but it may be enough to slightly alter weather data, especially in cases where slight variations in location can have profound differences, such as the Great Lakes region.
 Does not appear to be fixable on my end.